isomerpages/mlaw-corp/_covid19/15-FAQ-lease-licence.md

 * The relief applies only to tenants who can demonstrate that they are **unable to pay** rent due to COVID-19.
 It does not allow tenants who are able to pay to avoid paying rent.
 Tenants who have the ability to pay (even if they suffered a drop in revenue) must continue to pay their rent.

 **e.
 I was unable to pay rent that was due before 1 February 2020.
 Does the Act apply to arrears from before 1 February 2020?**
 * No, the Act applies only to the inability to pay rent due to COVID-19 from 1 February 2020 onwards.
-Your landlord is entitled to enforce any contractual rights they have for unpaid rent due before 1 February 2020.
+Your landlord is entitled to enforce any contractual rights they have unpaid rent due before 1 February 2020.

 **f.
 I was unable to pay rent due to COVID-19.
 Should I issue a Notification for Relief or apply for an Assessor's determination under the Act?**
 * If you have been affected by COVID-19, and are unable to perform your contractual obligations, we would encourage you to work together with your landlord to reach a mutually acceptable solution.
 A long-term solution will give all parties a better chance to recover from the impact of COVID-19.
 Such mutually acceptable solutions can include temporary rent reduction, partial payments, or setting off arrears against the security deposit.